Shakespeare and Star Trek: The Original Series

 The film inspired the creation of The Klingon Hamlet (1996), a translation of Hamlet into the constructed Klingon language.
 Parts of it have been performed by the Washington Shakespeare Company.
 Much Ado About Nothing (2001) has also been translated.
 The translations are put in a framing story where Shakespeare (Wil'yam Shex'pir) actually was a Klingon, and characters like Hamlet (Khamlet), Benedick and Beatrice (B'enerdik and B'eterirsh) are discussed in the context of Klingon culture.
 In this setting, the English versions are the actual translations, and have acquired the status of originals through a campaign of deception.
 Karolina Kazimierczak, sociologist, compares the Klingon translations to The Maori Merchant of Venice (2002).

-In the 1999 comedy Free Enterprise, Shatner, playing himself, is approached by two trekkies and hopes with their help to produce a musical version of Julius Caesar.
+In the romantic comedy Free Enterprise (1999), Shatner, playing himself, is approached by two trekkies and hopes with their help to produce a musical version of Julius Caesar.

 The Next Generation

 When Star Trek: The Next Generation (TNG) began in 1987, Patrick Stewart was referred to as an "unknown British Shakespearean actor" by the Los Angeles Times.
 TNG actor Brent Spiner put this "title" on a sign and hung it on Stewart's trailer door.
 Stewart's Shakespearean background was one aspect that made Gene Roddenberry, Star Treks creator, consider him for the role of Captain Jean-Luc Picard.
 Stewart, a member of the Royal Shakespeare Company (RSC) 1966–1982, has said: "All the time I spent sitting around on the thrones of England as various Shakespearean kings was nothing but a preparation for sitting in the captain's chair on the Enterprise".

 Jean-Luc Picard: Ohh, I know Hamlet!
 And what he might say with irony, I say with conviction!
 What a piece of work is man!
 How noble in reason, how infinite in faculty!
 In form and moving how express and admirable!
 In action how like an angel, in apprehension how like a god!

 Q: Surely you don't see your species like that, do you?

 Picard: I see us one day becoming that, Q. Is it that which concerns you?